kirkins/Node-twitter-troll/README.md

 </category>
 ```

-When a message doesn't match to any of the AIML contained in this project (which was compiled from [Rosie](https://github.com/pandorabots/rosie/tree/master/lib/aiml) then we use one of several random responses related to our search term (defined in the config file).
+When a message doesn't match to any of the AIML contained in this project then we use one of several random responses related to our search term (defined in the config file).

 Usage
 =====